zediculz/vanilla-db/README.md

 # VanillaDb

-VanillaDb is a fast and lightweight browser-based database library that work seemelessly with all browsers localStorage and sessionStorage
+VanillaDb is a fast and lightweight browser-based database library that work seemelessly with all browsers localStorage and sessionStorage.

 VanillaDb is built for developers that want to make use of Browser storage seamlessly when required in their projects.